manavsehgal/opentheme/_posts/blog/2014-12-1-starter-post.md

 This is a starter post which you can duplicate to create your own.
 It demonstrates Markdown syntax, Liquid tags, and GitHub whitelisted HTML.

+**Note.** Read this post in Markdown to see the easy to write [source syntax](https://raw.githubusercontent.com/open-start/opentheme/master/_posts/blog/2014-12-1-starter-post.md) this HTML page.

 ### Markdown

 #### This is a level four heading.
 Use hash symbol and repeat for levels.